Alfred Shambrook

 Additional Information

-His brother John was killed in action serving with The Queen’s Own Royal West Kent Regiment.
 In June 1997 Broxbourne Borough Council received a suggestion from the Chairman of Goffs Oak Community Association to name roads to commemorate the men who lost their lives in the two world wars that are displayed on the Goffs Oak War Memorial.
-It was decided that these names should be used for the large development in Hammond Street Road This soldier was one of them; Shambrook Road is named in memory of him and his brother.
+It was decided that these names should be used for the large development in Hammondstreet Road, this soldier has one of the surnames chosen: Shambrook Road - the reason for the names selected (as opposed to others) is not know.

 Acknowledgments